Our Adoption Lawyers Handle Adoption and Foster Care

 On average, there are more than 2,600 children in Ohio waiting to be adopted.
 While many people wish to adopt a baby, almost half of those children waiting to be adopted are teenagers or are part of a sibling group.

-What to Expect When Working with Dagger Law’s Adoption Lawyers
+What to expect when working with Dagger Law’s adoption lawyers

 With over 100 years of experience as a law firm, we know what it takes to help loving families adopt.
 It is a fantastic experience to watch a client create a new family and provide a stable home to a child.
 Let us help you with the time-consuming legal work involved in this process.
 If you are looking to adopt and live in Lancaster or nearby, we will be happy to assist you.